 - Chickpea tuna is another popular recipe that uses chickpeas, combined with seaweed, as a tuna substitute.

 Use equal amounts of cooked chickpeas (by volume or weight) for cooked or raw chicken or turkey.

 See the recipe for these Chickpea Patties With Vegan Cheesy Pasta on my Instagram page.

 Use a combination of different types of beans in place of meat in meat-based recipes.
 Pinto, kidney, black, and red beans all work well in chili or soup.
 Three bean chilis are meaty and comforting.

 Pair smaller beans with larger ones, and use equal amounts of cooked beans (by volume or weight) to replace the meat.
 Adjust the cooking time as needed, until the beans are just cooked.
 Beans don’t require as much simmering as meats do.

-Redefine meat with this Bean Curry with Roasted Potatoes recipe on my website.
+Redefine meat with this Bean Curry with Roasted Potatoes on my website.

-Try this Black Bean Corn Burger recipe on my Instagram page.
+Try these Black Bean Corn Burgers on my Instagram page.

 Jackfruit is a tropical fruit that can be eaten ripe, or unripe (also called young or green).
 While ripe jackfruit is sweet and eaten like any fresh fruit, young jackfruit has a different texture and usage than when it is ripe.
 Additionally, its consistency is similar to pork, and it has a neutral taste.
 That's why it's the key to making an insanely scrumptious pulled 'pork' sandwich that you won't believe is vegan.